- Training material on accident prevention in radiotherapy (IAEA) (RPoP Website)

 Introduction to ReferencesThe Radiation Protection of Patients (RPoP) website contains information to help health professionals prevent accidental exposures in external beam radiotherapy and brachytherapy.
 This website also contains training material on this topic.

 There has also been much guidance and information published by the IAEA on specific radiotherapy safety issues over the last number of years, such as several booklets with information on lessons to learn from specific radiotherapy accidents and safety reports on radiotherapy, all of which are available on the Internet.
-Furthermore, there are many other publications on this topic, three of which are referred to below.
+Furthermore, there are many other publications on this topic, two of which are referred to below.

 The key standards in this area are the International Basic Safety Standards for Protection against Ionizing Radiation and for the Safety of Radiation Sources, also known as the International BSS.
 These standards mark the culmination of efforts that have continued over the past several decades towards the harmonization of radiation protection and safety standards internationally.